nlesc-dirac/sagecal/scripts/beam_models/README.md

 Several things to keep in mind:

 * Only stations with a single dipole can use unique beam models (no beamforming mode).
-* All models for the full array should have same model hyper-parameters, such as the model order, the scale and the frequencies.
+* All models for the full array should have same model hyper-parameters, such as the model order and the scale (but the frequencies can differ).
 * All stations either should have a custom model or none, it is not possible for some stations to have a unique model while others to have a common model, in that case, copy (or link) the model file to all the station indexed directories.

 The text files created for each receiver model should be saved under a directory having the receiver number as the name.
 The file name could be anything, but should end with *.model* suffix.
 Other files like the numpy files could also be saved under each directory.

-ma  8 jun 2026 12:21:21 CEST
+di 14 jul 2026 10:57:58 CEST